ClearBlade/cb-cli/README.md

 The pull command allows you to selectively grab a specific object (eg a specific code service or library) from the associated ClearBlade system and pull it down to your local repo.
 This is useful when (for example) multiple developers are working on the same code service.
 When one developer modifies the code service, you can pull it down and make modifications to the latest version.

 ### Options
+- **all**
+  Pulls all assets stored in the system to a local repo

 - **all-services**
-  Pulls all of the services stored in the repo
+  Pulls all of the services stored in the system to a local repo

 - **all-libraries**
-  Pulls all of the libraries stored in the repo
+  Pulls all of the libraries stored in the system to a local repo

 - **all-edges**
-  Pulls all of the edges stored in the repo
+  Pulls all of the edges stored in the system to a local repo

 - **all-devices**
-  Pulls all of the devices stored in the repo
+  Pulls all of the devices stored in the system to a local repo

 - **all-portals**
-  Pulls all of the portals stored in the repo
+  Pulls all of the portals stored in the system to a local repo

 - **all-plugins**
-  Pulls all of the plugins stored in the repo
+  Pulls all of the plugins stored in the system to a local repo

 - **all-adapters**
-  Pulls all of the adapters stored in the repo.
+  Pulls all of the adapters stored in the system to a local repo.
 Includes adapter metadata as well as all files associated with each adapter.

+- **all-deployments**
+  Pulls all of the deployments stored in the system to a local repo.

+- **all-collections**
+  Pulls all of the collections stored in the system to a local repo.

+- **all-roles**
+  Pulls all of the roles stored in the system to a local repo.

+- **all-users**
+  Pulls all of the users stored in the system to a local repo.

+- **all-triggers**
+  Pulls all of the triggers stored in the system to a local repo.

+- **all-timers**
+  Pulls all of the timers stored in the system to a local repo.

+- **all-shared-caches**
+  Pulls all of the shared-caches stored in the system to a local repo.

+- **all-webhooks**
+  Pulls all of the webhooks stored in the system to a local repo.

+- **all-external-databases**
+  Pulls all of the external-databases stored in the system to a local repo.

 - **all-bucket-sets**
-  Pulls all of the remote bucket sets stored to a local repo.
+  Pulls all of the remote bucket sets stored in a system to a local repo.
 Note: Does not include bucket set files, use -all-bucket-set-files for that.

 - **all-bucket-set-files**
-  Pulls all of the files of all remote bucket sets to a local repo.
+  Pulls all of the files of all remote bucket sets stored in a system to a local repo.

+- **all-user-secrets**
+  Pulls all of the secrets stored in the system to a local repo.

 - **userschema**
   Pulls the remote version of the users table schema to a local repository.

+- **devicechema**
+  Pulls the remote version of the device table schema to a local repository.

+- **edgeschema**
+  Pulls the remote version of the edge table schema to a local repository.

 - **message-history-storage**
   Pulls the remote version of the message history storage to a local repository.